LaserHydra/AdminChatroom/README.md

 ```
 ## Localization

-The default messages are in the `AdminChatroom.en.json` under the `oxide/lang directory`.
-To add support for another language, just copy one of the defaults, change the language code (en, fr, de, ru, or es), and then customize the messages.
+The default messages are in the `AdminChatroom.json` file under the `oxide/lang/en` directory.
+To add support for another language, create a new language folder (ex. de for German) if not already created, copy the default language file to the new folder, and then customize the messages.

 ## Frequently Asked Questions